 Support for regulatory agency requests and meetings

-The goal of Medical Affairs at CATO is to provide high-quality medical oversight and advice to all phases of the drug development process, which includes ensuring patient safety, providing superior clinical expertise, and meeting regulatory requirements.
+The goal of Medical Affairs at CATO is to provide high-quality medical oversight and advice to all phases of the drug development process.

-Medical Affairs members have considerable experience in medial writing, grant writing, peer review publications, editorial process, journal editing, books, monographs and other publications.
+Medical writing, grant writing, peer review publications, editorial process, journal editing, and authorship of books, monographs, and other documents

-Medical Affairs members have done wide-ranging writing and editing of the following: INDs; NDAs; BLAs; orphan status applications; fast track applications; pre-IND packages; EOP1, EOP2, and EOP3 packages; as well as competitive agency grants such as NIH, NCI, American Heart Association, and Howard Hughes Medical Institute.
+Writing and editing of INDs; NDAs; BLAs; orphan status applications; fast track applications; pre-IND packages; EOP1, EOP2, and EOP3 packages; and grant applications to NIH, NCI, American Heart Association, and the Howard Hughes Medical Institute

-Medical Affairs members have made numerous presentations to medical congresses, steering committees, investigators meetings, data and safety monitoring boards, and FDA advisory committees.
+Professional presentations at meetings of medical congresses, steering committees, investigators, data and safety monitoring boards, and FDA advisory committees

-Medical Affairs members have clinical expertise that includes emergency medicine, internal medicine, oncology, otolaryngology, pathology, and pediatrics, with major subspecialties in cardiology, critical care, clinical pharmacology, genetics, infectious diseases, laboratory medicine, legal medicine, neonatology, pulmonary diseases, and toxicology.
+Clinical practice that includes emergency medicine, internal medicine, preventive medicine, oncology, otolaryngology, pathology, pediatrics, cardiology, critical care, clinical pharmacology, genetics, infectious diseases, laboratory medicine, occupational and legal medicine, neonatology, pulmonary diseases, and both animal and human toxicology

-CATO's Pharmacovigilance division within Medical Affairs maintains global medical oversight operations and develops and implements custom safety processes, which routinely undergo quality improvement.
+CATO's Pharmacovigilance division within Medical Affairs maintains global medical oversight operations, including development and implementation of customized safety processes that routinely undergo quality improvement.

-Selected clinical trial experience includes the following: immune globulin and monoclonal antibody therapy; pulmonary hypertension; asthma; chronic obstructive pulmonary disease; respiratory distress syndrome; adult respiratory distress syndrome; congestive heart failure; acute myocardial infarction; stroke (neuroprotection); gene transfer (heart and skeletal muscle); cancer (colon, lung, melanoma, stomach, pancreas, leukemia, lymphoma, stem cell therapy); Alzheimer disease; schizophrenia; epilepsy; and vaccines (cancer, DTaP, N. meningitides, Hib, C. jejuni, anthrax, and plague)
+Selected clinical trial experience includes: immune globulin and monoclonal antibody therapy; pulmonary hypertension; asthma; chronic obstructive pulmonary disease; respiratory distress syndrome; adult respiratory distress syndrome; congestive heart failure; acute myocardial infarction; stroke (neuroprotection); gene transfer (heart and skeletal muscle); inflammatory bowel disease; osteoarthritis; diabetic neuropathy; cancer (colon, lung, melanoma, stomach, pancreas, leukemia, lymphoma, stem cell therapy); Alzheimer’s disease; schizophrenia; epilepsy; and vaccines (cancer, DTaP, N. meningitidis, HiB, C. jejuni, anthrax, and plague).

 Pharmacokinetics is a branch of pharmacology dedicated to the determination of the fate of drug substances administered to a living organism.
 PK describes the relationship between the processes of drug absorption, distribution, metabolism (biotransformation), and excretion (ADME), to the time course of therapeutic effects or any adverse effects of drugs.